 The Santander UK group consists of a parent company, Santander UK plc, incorporated and domiciled in the UK and a number of subsidiaries and joint ventures held directly and indirectly by it.
-Details of subsidiaries and joint ventures are set out in the Shareholder Information section and form an integral part of these financial statements.

 a) Interests in subsidiaries

 The Company holds directly or indirectly 100% of the issued ordinary share capital of its principal subsidiaries.
 All companies operate principally in their country of incorporation or registration.